 These diseases not only have a major impact on our health, but also on the economy.
-According to WHO, among approximately 600 million cases of foodborne illness worldwide in 2010, 550 million were due to diarrhoeal diseases caused by infectious agents such as norovirus, Campylobacter spp., Vibrio cholerae, and others.
+According to the WHO, among approximately 600 million cases of foodborne illness worldwide in 2010, 550 million were due to diarrhoeal diseases caused by infectious agents such as norovirus, Campylobacter spp., Vibrio cholerae, and others.
 In the US alone, food-related businesses spend an estimated USD 7 billion per year in response to food safety incidents related to their products.
 These costs are associated with notification of consumers, removal of products from shelves and payment of damages resulting from lawsuits (Hussain and Dawson, 2013).

 Microbial control technologies can reduce foodborne outbreaks by producing the disinfectants and sanitisers used to clean the facilities where food is being produced.
 This leads to benefits for our health and our economy, and contributes to ensure trust in the food we need and enjoy.